hanpari/sovereign/source/02/063_enemy.md

 SIMONE'S DIARY

 'Hyenus kept inquiring about Him.
 Reevaluating my opinion a bit.
-He instantly discerns the contradicting claims in the Brown's narrative.
+He instantly discerns the contradicting claims in Brown's narrative.
 What a nitty-picking bastard!
 I really must act accordingly.
-Got to used to alternative mentals from the University of Enlightened Idiocy.
+Got used to alternative mentals from the University of Enlightened Idiocy.
 Forgot there are still people who can understand and analyze facts.
 The conversation with a normal thinking human being is so refreshing.
 But dangerous!
 Treading on the thin ice everywhere.

 Fortunately, he was stricken by another fit before he could dig any deeper.
-Before he collapsed, he said he was seeing ghosts.
-Clearly a man who should've never obtained the pilot license.
+Before he collapsed, he said he saw ghosts.
+Clearly, a man who should've never obtained the pilot license.

 Did my best to keep him alive.
-Several moments I doubted he could make it.
-For five long minutes, he stopped breathing and had no pulse.
+For several moments I doubted he could make it.
+No pulse, no breathing!
 Panic!
-Without him the ship is useless.
-It would be great but I cannot exclude the possibility the ship has tracking emitter.
-Better sticking to the plan and become Hyenus' lover.
+Without him, the ship is useless.
+It would be great, but I cannot exclude the possibility the ship has a tracking emitter.
+Better stick to the plan and become Hyenus' lover.

-I was so relieved to see him coming back that I almost fail to play dumb Simone.
-So I started to hit him hard to get him distracted.
+I was so relieved to see him coming back that I almost failed to play dumb Simone.
+For distraction, I kept slabbing him hard.
 It worked.
 My first aid displeased him.
 No wonder!

 Quite a persisting fellow, anyway.
-Cannot catch with his thinking process.
-Suddenly, Hyenus lost all interest in Him, and instead brought the topic of microbiological infection, inquiring about signs found in the base.
+Cannot catch up with his thinking process.
+Suddenly, Hyenus lost all interest in Him and instead brought the topic of microbiological infection, inquiring about signs found in the base.
 I must have stayed careful.
 Hyenus knows about how these cases are handled; he said he had participated in one of the "nuclear" disinfections.

 Can't stand how matter-of-factly he can speak of thousand lives evaporating at once.
 Compared to him and SF, my personal record, undoubtedly appalling, seems almost innocent.
 The conversation was so disturbing that I lost my nerves calling Him a saint.
 Thankfully, Hyenus did not care anymore, disgusted by our amateurish exploration.

 The same day later

-The real drama came afterwards.
-When Dwarfus learned about the pictograms, he had an epiphany.
+The real drama came afterward.
+When Dwarfus learned about pictograms, he had an epiphany.
 "This is bad!
 This is bad!
-This can lead to terrible misunderstanding!
+This can lead to terrible misunderstandings!
 If he reports it, we may be in trouble!"

-I asked if the word trouble word is not an understatement if talking of nuclear explosion.
+I asked if the word trouble word is not an understatement when talking of nuclear explosion.
 Just the notion put Dwarfus into denial.
 "Nonsense!
 Nonsense!
-But we have to sooth captain's consciousness!
+But we have to soothe the captain's consciousness!
 Perhaps we should adjust our records.
 Get rid of all misleading evidence."

-So we spent couple of hours deleting all incriminated photos and videos.
+So we spent a couple of hours deleting all incriminated photos and videos.
 Fine with me.
 The less stays behind, the better.
-Personally, I doubt Hyenus is such a good boy scout to bring himself into disaster, especially if he is aware of consequences.
+Personally, I doubt Hyenus is such a good boy scout to bring himself into disaster, especially if he is aware of the consequences.
 The moment he took us aboard, he became involved.

-Anyway, Dwarfus is scared of Hyenus, so the dubious pleasure to confront Hyenus with "adjusted" proofs is mine.
-In few minutes I am off to see the sick bastard.
+Anyway, Dwarfus is scared of Hyenus, so the dubious pleasure of confronting Hyenus with "adjusted" proofs is mine.
+In a few minutes, I am off to see the sick bastard.
 Not that I want to.
 The seduction has to wait until the situation settles down.'

 ...